DijendraKyada/NYC-Taxi-Analysis/README.md

 ## Introduction

-__The data set is in file `taxi_data_7.csv` which is not linked in this repository due to its size.
+__The data set is from the file `taxi_data_7.csv` which is not linked in this repository due to its size.
 Following are the analysis as asked form the above section.
-Every section would have description, code, output and screenshots of the output as needed__
+Every section would have description, code, output and screenshots of the output as needed.__

 ## Number of Rows in this data set